vercel/next.js/docs/basic-features/data-fetching/get-static-props.md

 This JSON file will be used in client-side routing through [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md).
 When you navigate to a page that’s pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
 This means that client-side page transitions will **not** call `getStaticProps` as only the exported JSON is used.

 When using Incremental Static Generation `getStaticProps` will be executed out of band to generate the JSON needed for client-side navigation.
-You may see this in the form of multiple requests being made for the same page, however, this is intended and has no impact on end-user performance
+You may see this in the form of multiple requests being made for the same page, however, this is intended and has no impact on end-user performance.

 ## Where can I use getStaticProps